 - Immune functioning was assessed by measuring T-cell activity in the blood samples.

 - The students were also given questionnaires to assess psychological variables such as life events and loneliness.

 Findings: The blood sample taken from the first group (before the exam) contained more t-cells compared with blood samples taken during the exams.

 The volunteers were also assessed using behavioral measures.
-On both occasions they were given questionnaires to assess psychiatric symptoms, loneliness and life events.
-This was because there are theories which suggest that all 3 are associated with increased levels of stress.
+On both occasions, they were given questionnaires to assess psychiatric symptoms, loneliness, and life events.
+This was because there are theories that suggest that all three are associated with increased levels of stress.

 Conclusion: Stress (of the exam) reduced the effectiveness of the immune system.

-Also many of the studies do not take into account for the other factors which affect people’s lives.
-These can be drugs, alcohol, caffeine, nicotine, general health, diet, physical activity, sleep patterns, age and medication.
-Although many studies try to control these factors it is very unlikely to gain complete control.
+Also, many of the studies do not take into account the other factors which affect people’s lives.
+These can be drugs, alcohol, caffeine, nicotine, general health, diet, physical activity, sleep patterns, age, and medication.
+Although many studies try to control these factors, it is very unlikely to gain complete control.